pablogkilroy/DRLND_cont_control_multiagent_DDPG/README.md

 ## Instructions

-1. Execute the main.py file.
+1. Training model - Execute the main.py file.

-2. A plot of the rewards appears every 25 episodes.
-This can be changed in main.py in the function def ddpg(n_episodes=200, max_t=1000, print_every=1, plot_every=25):
+- A plot of the rewards appears every 25 episodes.
+This can be changed in main_ptorch in the function:

+>def ddpg(n_episodes=200, max_t=1000, print_every=1, plot_every=25)

+3. Inference model - Execute inference_model.py